apache/druid/docs/multi-stage-query/security.md

-## S3
+## Permissions for durable storage

-The MSQ task engine can use S3 to store intermediate files when running queries.
-This can increase its reliability but requires certain permissions in S3.
+The MSQ task engine can use Amazon S3 or Azure Blog Storage to store intermediate files when running queries.
+This can increase its reliability but requires certain permissions.
 These permissions are required if you configure durable storage.

+### S3

-Permissions for pushing and fetching intermediate stage results to and from S3:
+The MSQ task engine needs the following permissions for pushing and fetching intermediate stage results to and from S3:

 - `s3:GetObject`
 - `s3:PutObject`
 - `s3:AbortMultipartUpload`

-Permissions for removing intermediate stage results:
+The MSQ task engine needs the following permissions for removing intermediate stage results:

 - `s3:DeleteObject`

+### Azure

+The MSQ task engine needs the following permissions for pushing and fetching intermediate stage results to and from Azure:

+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/add/action`

+The MSQ task engine needs the following permissions for removing intermediate stage results:

+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/delete`